primus/mirage/README.md

 This module assumes that you're also using the `primus-emit` module plugin for emitting events.
 If you don't have it added a plugin please see the [relevant installation instructions](https://github.com/primus/emit) on how to do so.
+(If you are using primus-emitter, it will also work with this plugin.)

 ## Table of Contents